Determining Genus From Sandpile Torsor Algorithms

 This process continues until we return to $(e,v)$.
 At this point, we will have placed one chip for each edge not in $T$, so this gives us an element of $\text{Div}^g(G)$ for $g = E(G) - V(G) + 1$ where

 It is shown in~\cite{Baker2} that when we apply the Bernardi process to each spanning tree, the resulting chip configurations are all unique as elements of

-The element of $\text{Pic}^g(G)$ associated to the spanning tree $T$ by this process is called the \textit{break divisor}\footnote{See ~\cite{Baker} for a complete definition of \textit{break divisor}.} associated to $T$. $\beta_v(S,T)$ is given by adding $S$ to the break divisor associated to $T$, which gives us a new element of $\text{Pic}^g(G)$, and then finding the spanning tree $T'$ for which this is the break divisor.
+The element of $\text{Pic}^g(G)$ associated to the spanning tree $T$ by this process is called the \textit{break divisor} associated to $T$.\footnote{See ~\cite{Baker} for a complete definition of \textit{break divisor}.} $\beta_v(S,T)$ is given by adding $S$ to the break divisor associated to $T$, which gives us a new element of $\text{Pic}^g(G)$, and then finding the spanning tree $T'$ for which this is the break divisor.
 See Figure \ref{b} for an example.

 It is proven in~\cite{Baker} that $\beta_v$ is a well-defined free transitive action, and an efficient algorithm is provided to find the tree associated with a given break divisor.\\